atom/atom/README.md

 Download the latest [Atom installer](https://github.com/atom/atom/releases/latest). `AtomSetup.exe` is 32-bit.
 For 64-bit systems, download `AtomSetup-x64.exe`.

-Atom will automatically update when a new release is available.

 You can also download `atom-windows.zip` (32-bit) or `atom-x64-windows.zip` (64-bit) from the [releases page](https://github.com/atom/atom/releases/latest).

+When installed using the `.exe` installer, Atom will automatically update if a new release is available.
 The `.zip` version will not automatically update.

 Using [Chocolatey](https://chocolatey.org)?
 Run `cinst Atom` to install the latest version of Atom.